shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   The vessel becomes outside your Tether Range or shifts to another plane.
 -   The vessel dies or ceases to exist.
 -   The vessel willingly decides to stop being a vessel.
--   You use an action to make them no longer a vessel.
+-   You spend 1 AP to make them no longer a vessel.

 When a vessel stops being a vessel, all spells you shared with them automatically return to you.

-As an action, you may refresh a vessel’s vessel duration, if the vessel is within your Cast Range.
+You may spend 1 AP to refresh a vessel’s vessel duration, if the vessel is within your Cast Range.
 Additionally, whenever you share a spell with a vessel, that vessel’s vessel duration is automatically refreshed.

-As an action, you may take back any number of spells from a vessel, if the vessel is within your Cast Range.
+You may spend 1 AP to take back any number of spells from a vessel, if the vessel is within your Cast Range.

-As an action, you may revoke a vessel’s vessel status.
+You may spend 1 AP to revoke a vessel’s vessel status.

 ### Vessel Casting

-At level 7, your vessels become conduits for your power.
+Your vessels become conduits for your power.
 You gain the following Bond Affinity option:

--   Proxied: 10 Spell Points.
+-   Proxied: 1 MP.
 Cast this spell from a vessel, using their position for this spell cast’s Cast Range and Tether Range.

 You may choose a vessel for a Proxied spell, even if they are outside your Cast Range.

 ### Vessel Network

-At level 7, you can see from your vessels’ points of view.
-As a bonus action, you may sense the world through one of your vessel’s point of view.
+You can see from your vessels’ points of view.
+You may spend 1 AP to sense the world through one of your vessel’s point of view.
 This lasts until you end it as a free action.

 Any position that is within Tether Range of a vessel is considered to be within Tether Range of you.